 As a result of a CPUC decision denying SDG&E's request to recover wildfire costs, SDG&E wrote off the wildfire regulatory asset, resulting in a charge of \$351 million (\$208 million after-tax) in the third quarter of 2017.
 SDG&E will continue to vigorously pursue recovery of these costs, which were incurred through settling claims brought under the doctrine of inverse condemnation.
 SDG&E applied to the CPUC for rehearing of its decision on January 2, 2018.
 On July 12, 2018, the CPUC adopted a decision denying the rehearing requests filed by SDG&E and other parties.
-On August 3, 2018, SDG&E filed an appeal with the California Court of Appeal seeking to reverse the CPUC's decision.
-The filing also asked the court to direct the CPUC to award SDG&E recovery for payments made to settle inverse condemnation and limit any reasonableness review to the amounts of those payments.
-On September 7, 2018, the CPUC and two other parties filed responses with the California Court of Appeal requesting that SDG&E's petition be denied.
-SDG&E submitted a reply to those parties on October 2, 2018 and is now awaiting court action on the appeal.
-The California Court of Appeal is not required to hear this appeal, in which case, SDG&E's recourse would be to appeal this decision to the California Supreme Court.
+On August 3, 2018, we filed an appeal with the California Courts of Appeal seeking to reverse the CPUC's decision.